Click on pictures to enlarge and see comments in the caption area.

 Proeiro: The first mate on a jangada.
 His tasks include anything that needs to be done.
-The proeiro fishes from the jangada’s starboard quarter.
+The proeiro fishes from the jangada’s starboard quarter, by the steering bench.
 He marks his fish by cutting the upper part of the tail fin.

 Quimanga: A storage container hung from the espeque (the orange ball in the pictures below).
 It is usually filled with farinha, but can also hold crackers, cookies, matches – whatever needs to be kept handy and dry.

 Remo do Governo (also Remo da Zinga): A large wooden oar that was used to steer the log rafts.
 It is still used to steer a modern jangada out through the breakers, where the transom mounted rudder would hit the bottom.
 The larger remos are over eight feet long.

 Remo da Zinga: Sculling oar.
 It is the same oar as the Remo do Governo above.

 Roladores: The men in the village who make their living by pushing the heavy jangadas to and from the water.
 For this they are paid with fish caught by the jangadeiros.

 Rolos: The two rollers used to move the jangadas on the beach.
 They are made from the trunk of a coconut palm.
 The trunks ride on two hardwood tracks placed in the sand in the direction of travel.